xebialabs/blueprints/gcp/gke/README.md

 #### Create the GCP Project

-Create a new project and link it to your billing account (You could do it from the GCP console GUI as well, in that case skip the below command)
+Create a new project and link it to your billing account (you could do it from the GCP console GUI as well, in that case skip the below command)

 > NOTE: The value of YOUR_ORG_ID and YOUR_BILLING_ACCOUNT_ID can be found by running below commands